Kool-K/Titanic-Preprocessing-and-Feature-Engineering/README.md

 ## Task Objective

-The primary objective was to clean, preprocess, and prepare the raw Titanic dataset for machine learning applications. [cite_start]This involved handling missing values, encoding categorical data, and scaling numerical features. [cite: 4]
+The primary objective was to clean, preprocess, and prepare the raw Titanic dataset for machine learning applications.This involved handling missing values, encoding categorical data, and scaling numerical features.

 ## Tools and Libraries Used
 * **Python**: The core programming language.